habitlab/habitlab-website/README.md

 cd habitlab-website
 ```

-Edit the file `.getsecret.yaml` and add in the following contents:
+Create the file `.getsecret.yaml` (in the `habitlab-website` directory) and add in the following contents:

 ```
 MONGODB_URI: mongodb://localhost:27017/default